 What is real-time analytics?

-A consumer app makes its launch more successful
+A consumer app can make its launch more successful

-When consumer companies debut a new or significantly updated product, every minute matters.
-If an app contains bugs and doesn’t function properly, the team must fix the errors quickly before they damage the app’s adoption rate.
-Product and engineering teams can use a real-time analytics platform to detect bugs and anomalies—sometimes, automatically—and fix them in the moment.
+When a B2C company first releases a new app or significantly updates an existing one, every minute matters.
+If the app has bugs or doesn’t function as expected, the team must fix the errors quickly before they damage the app’s adoption rate.
+Using a real-time analytics platform, product and engineering teams can identify bugs and anomalies and promptly fix them.

 A credit card company can fight fraud

 Credit card companies and financial services firms can leverage analytics to fight fraud throughout their networks.
 When a cardholder, for example, makes an uncharacteristic purchase—say, in a foreign country, or for a large sum online—the credit card company can trigger a workflow that suspends the card and alerts the customer.
 The team’s fraud-detection and customer service department can also monitor this data in real-time to provide proactive and satisfying customer service, and to forecast trends in fraudulent behaviors.

 A SaaS company can increase conversions